mootools/mootools-core/Docs/Plugins/Accordion.md

 ### Note:

-- Accordion requires an XHTML doctype.
+Accordion requires the page to be in [Standards Mode](http://hsivonen.iki.fi/doctype/).

 ### Extends: